killedit/2026-01-27-alphavision-task/README.md

 Test Connection...
 ```

-## Application
+## The Application

 A dockerized Laravel application that makes migrations and seeds the db at the setup step.
 It's creating 100 `drivers` randomply positioned on the map, fixed number of `restaurants` and random number of orders in each `restaurant`.
 The logic is that in the end each `restaurant` has same number of orders. `Drivers` that are closer to a `restaurant` are prefered, should not travel further than 5km and they can get only randomly 1-4 orders.
 I did not complicate things with one `driver` being able to get orders from more than one `restaurant`.
-Unassigned drivers are displayed in grey.

 http://localhost:8087/restaurant

 ![Home](laravel/resources/images/2026-01-27-alphavision-task-simulation.png)

-## Refactoring

-Updates:

-1. The solution is based on service classes now rather than hard coupling or instantiating another class.
+1. The solution is based on service classes.

 ```php
 php artisan make:class Services/GeoService
 php artisan make:class Services/RestaurantService
 ```

-Now I am suing Dependency Injection and ask for RestaurantService in RestaurantController.
+I am suing Dependency Injection and ask for RestaurantService in RestaurantController.
 Laravel's Service Container builds it.
-Now we depend on an abstraction (SOLID) and we don't make an instance of another class.
+I depend on an abstraction (SOLID) without making instances of another classes.
 Business logic goes to RestaurantService - does the dispatching, GeoService - does the math.

-2. Before solve() was calling Driver::all() and Restaurant::all() inside itself.
-Currently we use `Collections` as parameters which allows solve() to work with any set of data.
+2. We use `Collections` as parameters which allows solve() to work with any set of data.
 This is the right approach for running tests.

-3. Fixed "Before" state or $before vaiable which was being created in formatReportData() using replicate() on the Restaurants object, creating one more object in the memory. <strong>Why not just use the `original` data in the Collection?</strong> The data is protected, but we could map it in the formatReportData() to $before object/array, but if I use $restaurants->save() or $restaurants->refresh() somewhere the `original` is overwritten with the current attributes.
+3. In "Before" state or `$before` vaiable we record the original state of the restaurants. <strong>Why not just use the `original` data in the Collection?</strong> The data is protected, but we could map it in the formatReportData() to $before object/array, but if I use $restaurants->save() or $restaurants->refresh() somewhere the `original` is overwritten with the current attributes.
 Anyway, this is also bad for testing, because if we use "fake" data often doesn't have `original` state, because it was not loaded from the db.

 ```json
 array:10 [▼ // app/Services/RestaurantService.php:185